frasertweedale/pgpsubmit/README.rst

   pgpsubmit, the source code for that modified version must be available at this URL.

-There are also some other configuration variables:
+There are some other configuration variables for controlling submission deadlines:

 ``PGPSUBMITUNTIL``
   Specify a deadline for submission.
 After this time, submission will